snappi/snappi.github.io/_docs/apps/03_specifying_services.md

 service configuration file in the current directory.

 ## Next steps
-After you've specified which services need to be deployed with your app, it's time to specify the details of the environments your app can be published to.
+After you’ve specified which services need to be deployed with your app, it’s time to specify the details of the environments to which your app can be published.
 [Click here to learn more](/apps/provisioning_environments/).